 The big fiestas to look out for in Arguineguin are Carnival (February/March), Fiestas del Carmen (July) and the Christmas celebrations including New Years Eve and the 3 Kings Parade every 5th January.
 There are smaller events throughout the year too such as Tapas Street Market and sporting activities.

 There are 2 main shopping centers in Arguineguin: C.C Ancora and the more recent C.C La Marea.

-Ancora Shopping Center is home to bars and places to eat such as Taj Palace Indian Restaurant.
+Ancora Shopping Center is home to bars and places to eat such as Cafe Ana & Miguel (the arcade), Bar Madonna, Bar La Palmera, Pizza y Pasta and Bistro Iberico.
 There are plenty of hairdressers, real estate and places to buy beach wear.

 La Marea shopping center has sports shop Burbujita, where you can find surf labels, trainers and sports equipment.
 There is a Hiperdino supermarket on the ground floor with convenient underground car parking.
-There isn't much else in this center aside from a couple of clothes shops and La Marea Restaurant which gets busy on Market Day.
+There isn't much else in this center at the moment.

 The high street in Arguineguin is full of various shops, such as El Kilo fabric shop, Hiper90 with assorted items like stationary, home essentials and toys, Muebles Baez furniture shop where you can purchase anything from beds to washing machines.
 You can pick up many home essentials in Rocasa or Happy Shopping.
 If you are looking to do some home improvements then head to Ferreteria Tomas for everything from drill bits to paint.